Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Experimental overview

 A series of corrections and calibrations were required for deducing the distribution of longitudinal recoil velocities for each nuclide.
 The raw spectrum was slightly corrected by taking into account the energy loss in the target.
-The events related to reactions in any layer of matter which does not correspond to hydrogen were suppressed; these events come for the greatest part from the material (mostly titanium) constituting the cryostat, and their contribution was measured with a specific experiment.
+The events related to reactions in any layer of matter which does not correspond to hydrogen were suppressed; these events come for the greatest part from the material (mostly titanium) constituting the cryostat, and their contribution was measured with a specific experiment \footnote{ In particular, the present experimental technique imposed that several calibration experiments in identical conditions had to be repeated also with the empty titanium cryostat in order to exactly subtract any contribution from non-hydrogen materials~\cite{Napolitani07} }.
 The number of counts was normalised to the beam dose per target thickness, which was deduced by measuring the current of the primary beam.
 The data treatment required at this point to correct for the decrease of the angular transmission for ions with magnetic rigidities which deviate from the nominal values.
 This effect is seen in the velocity spectra, when they are constructed from composing different magnetic settings of the spectrometer: they present structures which appear periodically for each portion of the spectrum corresponding to one magnetic setting~\cite{Napolitani04}.
 Since the angular transmission can be formulated simply as a function of the position of the trajectory intersecting the dispersive focal plane and the terminal focal plane~\cite{Benlliure02}, these structures are removed by correcting the data in a way that they correspond to the transmission of ions with nominal magnetic rigidities.
 Finally, additional corrections took into account the modification of the yields due to secondary reactions occurring in the hydrogen target and in other layers of matter intercepting the beam of fragments.
 These corrections are discussed in details in ref.~\cite{Napolitani07} and they are the standard procedure of analysis for all nuclide-production measurements at the FRagment Separator.

 At this stage, a distribution of measured events as a function of the longitudinal recoil velocity in the projectile frame $\vpar^\beam$ is associated to each reaction product, identified in mass number and nuclear charge.
 The integral $I$ of each distribution is equal to the fraction of production cross section which is selected by the angular acceptance of the spectrometer.
 Fig.~\ref{fig2} shows a systematics of measured longitudinal-velocity spectra $\diff I(\vpar^\beam)/\diff\vpar^\beam$ normalised to the same integral for all measured isotopes of the elements ranging from lithium to silicon.
 In order to obtain invariant-cross-section distributions independently of the experimental conditions, the geometry of the angular acceptance of the spectrometer needs to be accurately accounted for in the data analysis.